FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/retcode_retmsg.md

 ----

-## 1. The node returns the data structure.
+## 1. The node returns the data structure

 The data returned by the node through the RPC interface, including the following.
 The detailed reasons are explained below:

-- Node is not successfully linked, RPC request error
+- The node was not successfully linked, RPC request error
-- The chain is successful on the node, including: execution failure, transaction rollback, precompiled contract execution error.
+- The chain on the node is successful, including: execution failure, transaction rollback, precompiled contract execution error

 Examples of nodes that are not successfully linked are as follows: